gl-inet/docs3.x/docs/setup/gl-b2200/more_settings.md

 ## Admin Password

-Change the password of the web Admin Panel, which must be at least 5 characters long.
+Change the password of the web Admin Panel, which must be at least 5 characters.
 You have to input your current password in order to change it.

 ![admin password](https://static.gl-inet.com/docs/en/3/setup/gl-mv1000/more_settings/admin_password.png){class="glboxshadow"}